Make your research freely available to readers around the world

 - CC BY and CC BY-NC-ND open access options for authors who are not currently covered by an ACS read and publish agreement, including those publishing using grant or personal funds;

-- A zero-embargo green open access option for authors who are not publishing via a gold open access pathway, and who are required to make their accepted manuscript available in a repository immediately upon acceptance;
+- A zero-embargo green open access option for authors without access to a read and publish agreement or grant / personal funds for gold open access publication, and who are required to make their accepted manuscript available in a repository immediately upon acceptance;

 - Deposition of the version of record in selected national and funder open access repositories after a 12-month embargo period.